 – Consistent bad breath

 – Loose teeth

 Massey Dental Centre is committed to providing exceptional results for our patients.
-At Massey Dental, we use the latest EMS Airflow Master which has been designed with the highest standards of performance, safety and comfort in mind.
+At Massey Dental, we use the latest EMS Airflow Master, a Swiss innovative device, which has been designed with the highest standards of performance, safety and comfort in mind.

 – Removes all dental plaque and helps to prevent periodontal and gum disease

 – Cleans and polishes in one single treatment